 Verification of Nominated Quantities for the Matching Process

 The User is responsible for submitting Nominations that do not exceed its Contracted Capacity and Renominations that comply with the Renomination Limitations.
 As part of the Matching Processes, the Transporter will first ensure that the Nominated Quantities are consistent with these amounts, rejecting through Gastrans Electronic Data Platform Nominations that exceed Contracted Capacity and Renominations not complying with Renomination Limitations whereby last valid Nomination or Renomination shall be taken into account.
-For this purpose, the Contracted Capacity for all Capacity Products in the Physical Flow Direction, as well in Commercial Reverse Flow, shall be treated on an aggregate basis at each Interconnection Point.
+For this purpose, the Contracted Capacity for all Standard Capacity Products in the Physical Flow Direction, as well in Commercial Reverse Flow, shall be treated on an aggregate basis at each Interconnection Point.

 If the conditions for Over-Nominations from the Article 12.8 of this Network Code are fulfilled, Over-Nominations will be allowed.
 In such case, Transporter accepts quantities of Natural Gas in Over-Nomination that are greater than the Contracted Capacity as the Nominated Quantities at the relevant Interconnection Point.